Frequently Asked Questions

 and absentee ballot request.

-- At the DMV - Your application must be received by the 31st day prior to Election Day, OR
+- At the DMV - Your application must be received by the DMV by the 4th Tuesday prior to Election Day

-- At the Registrar of Voters Office - To take advantage of the "extended" close of registration period between the 21st and 31st day prior to election day, you must appear IN PERSON at 1001 E 9th St, Bldg A, Reno 89512, to register.
+- At the Registrar of Voters Office - To take advantage of the "extended" close of registration period up through the 3rd Tuesday prior to Election Day, you must appear IN PERSON at 1001 E 9th St, Bldg A, Reno 89512, to register.

 Remember, in a General Election, all voters are eligible to vote on all candidates, races and questions that appear on their ballot, regardless of their or a candidate's party affiliation.